Skip to main content

 • Beach umbrellas and shade during the 10 AM to 4 PM peak.

 • Sunglasses with UV400.
-UV damage to the eye is real and cumulative.
+UV damage to the eyes builds up over the years.

-A severe sunburn (large blistering area, fever, chills, confusion) is not just a worse sunburn; it is a sun-induced injury that may need clinical management.
-Same-day call or text.
+A severe sunburn (large blistering area, fever, chills, confusion) is a sun-induced injury that may need clinical care.
+Call or text the same day.

 Ocean and Sand Hazards